Sophie Zhang (whistleblower)

 Sophie Zhang is an American data scientist and whistleblower who formerly worked at the Facebook Site Integrity fake engagement team, created to deal with bot accounts, often controlled by authoritarian governments' entities.

 From 2018 to 2020, while investigating those fake engagements, Zhang uncovered abusive political manipulation and opposition harassment networks in 25 countries.
 She testified that Facebook negligence allowed those authoritarian regimes to manipulate public discourse.
 Zhang reported that most of these subversive networks use Facebook's organization pages, configured with human names and photographs to mimic human accounts in order to successfully evade Facebook's emerging efforts to counter fake users.

 The British newspaper The Guardian dedicated a series, The Facebook Loophole, based on Zhang's resources and accounts, to report on these Facebook-based political manipulations.
 Following later whistleblower Frances Haugen's testimony on Facebook's impact on children, interest toward Zhang's testimony increased with investigation from European and American legislative bodies ongoing.

 Career

-Sophie Zhang worked at Facebook for two years as a data scientist until September 2020.
+Zhang worked at Facebook for two years as a data scientist until September 2020.
 She was in the "Fake Engagement" team, a sub-division of the "Spam team" assigned to look for abuses of the platform.
 Zhang investigated “fake engagement” such as inauthentic likes, comments, shares, and reactions.
 There was no Facebook team dedicated to investigating and rooting out these fake or abusive organization pages.